trufflesuite/ganache/docs/README.md

  * Use npm; do not use yarn.
  * Don't use web3, ethers, etc in ganache-core core code.
 (Tests are fine)
  * Ensure a smooth development experience on Windows, Mac, and Linux.
- * Do not use bash scripts.
+ * Do not use bash scripts for critical development or configuration.
  * Do not use CLI commands in npm scripts or build scripts that aren't available by default on supported platforms.
  * Push your code often (at least every-other day!), even broken WIP code (to your own branch, of course).